jserrats/tfm/obfuscation/obfuscation.md

     //...
 ```

-The first thing we see is the hash of the pinned certificate in a plain string.
-A quick solution would be to simply modify this string and replace it with the hash of our certificate, and then repack and resign the application.
-This approach would not work if the relase version was obfuscated with a professional grade tool, such as dexguard, since it does encrypt all plain strings found in code.
-Because of this, we'll try to find the new name of the class and bypass the pinning using Frida once again.
+In this line we can see that we are invoking the method `a` from the class `d.g`.
+This line is equivalent to this other one in the source code:

 ```dalvik
 invoke-virtual {v8, v1, v7}, Ld/g$b;->a(Ljava/lang/String;Ljava/lang/String;)Ld/g$c;
 ```

-In this line we can see that we are invoking the method `a` from the class `d.g`.
-This line is equivalent to this other one in the source code:

 ```java
         CertificatePinner certpin = new CertificatePinner.Builder()